jacobroos87/headroom-studios/README.md

 ## Footer

-* The footer includes a sign-up email form, address and social media links
+* The footer includes a set of social links that have a target="_blank" added.
-* The sign up form puts the user email into a subscribers collection and flashes a success message.
-This database can then be used by the admin for marketing purposes
 * All social links have hover effects and currently link to the root websites but would be linked to the relevant pages were this a functioning business

 [Back to top](#table-of-contents)